NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Witchwarg.md

     desc: "  The witchwarg's Strikes deal 1d6 extra damage to creatures within the reach of at least two of the witchwarg's allies."

   - name: "Winter Breath"
-    desc: "`pf2:2` (cold,primal) The witchwarg breathes a cloud of frost in a 15-foot cone that deals 5d8 cold damage (DC 23 Reflex check save).\nThe witchwarg can't use Winter Breath again for 1d4 rounds."
+    desc: "`pf2:2` (cold,primal) The witchwarg breathes a cloud of frost in a 15-foot cone that deals 5d8 cold damage (DC 23 Reflex check save).\n\nThe witchwarg can't use Winter Breath again for 1d4 rounds."

   - name: "[[Bestiary Ability Glossary/Knockdown|Knockdown]]"
     desc: "`pf2:1`  "